You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 See drug price trends for ESBRIET.

 The generic ingredient in ESBRIET is pirfenidone.
 There are twenty-three drug master file entries for this API.
-Twenty-five suppliers are listed for this generic product.
+Twenty-four suppliers are listed for this generic product.
 Additional details are available on the pirfenidone profile page.

 When can KORSUVA (difelikefalin acetate) generic drug versions launch?